ametrinedev/ametrine/ssh.md

 4.)
 Go back to your computer in Terminal and type `ssh root@ip.address.of.phone`.
 The client may ask about authentication.
 Type `yes` and hit enter.
 The client will ask for a password.
 Type `alpine` and click enter.
 5.)
 Congrats!
 You have now successfully SSHed into your phone and can execute commands remotely.

+### Note:
+It is advised you change your root password to keep your phone secure.
+To do this, type `passwd root` and it will ask for your new password.
+Don't forget this!
 ###### Made with ♡ by Dudeamax99 and quiprr